 After concluding our 2-year long study, we noticed a trend with the most frequent design errors - they all involved power nets, programmable devices, and improper pullup/down resistors.
 Schematic analysis tools aside, we’ve compiled 8 practical tips for designers to keep in mind the next time they are designing a schematic to hopefully avoid some or all of these design-breaking errors.

 Power Net Solutions

-- When designing your schematic, make sure that each required board voltage has a defined power source with a consistent net name, otherwise you might risk the chance of misconnects if names aren’t exactly the same.
+- When designing your schematic, make sure that each required printed circuit board voltage has a defined power source with a consistent net name, otherwise you might risk the chance of misconnects if names aren’t exactly the same.

 - Be sure to inspect the power pins on each device to confirm they are connected to a power source with a correct minimum and maximum voltage.

 - Always take an inventory of all the grounds in your schematic, and confirm that each ground net has a specific ground source.

 - Make it a habit to check that your device’s schematic symbols include tabs on the schematic that will be reviewed by a human, and always use the same pin reference that appears on your datasheet.

 Programmable Devices and Missing Resistor Solutions